ggranjus/ggranjus/README.md

 # Hi there 👋

-I'm Head of a Cyber Threat Intelligence Lab 🧪.
-Part time Cybersecurity Analyst, full time Software Developer.

-Rule the life with automation 🤖.

-Passionate about:
-- 🐍 Python
+I'm a Staff Product Manager working in cybersecurity area and I want to make the world a ~better~ safer place.

+My favourite topics are:
+- External Attack Surface Management
+- Data breach prevention
-- 🐭 Go
+- Coding in Go
-- 🔐 Cryptography
+- Cryptography
-- 🕵️ OSINT
-- 🪙 Bitcoin
-- 👥 Management